Stella Maris is a 19th-century Carmelite Monastery on Mount Carmel in Haifa. And nearby you can find a stunning viewpoint and a lovely trail.

 Cave of Elijah

 Underneath the altar in Stella Maris Monastery, you can see the Cave of Elijah.
-At the beginning of this post, I told that if you continue the descent along the trail, you will reach Elijah’s cave.
+At the beginning of this post, I told you that you would reach Elijah’s cave if you continued the descent along the trail.
 So, where is it?
 The answer is that nobody knows.
 And these two places are possible locations.

 The Cave of Elijah is a grotto written about in the Hebrew Bible, where the Prophet Elijah took shelter during a journey into the wilderness (1 Kings 19:8).